Open science and research

 Copyright and social media

 Copyright applies also to sharing the original publications via social media networks (ResearchGate, Academia.edu, Mendeley).
-The researchers must take the copyright issues into account when sharing the publications through these platforms.
-The persistent availability of the publications is not guaranteed in networking sites.
+The researchers must take copyright issues into account when sharing publications through these platforms.
+The persistent availability of publications is not guaranteed in networking sites.
 "How can I share it?" is an online service where you can find information on which version of the publication you can share e.g. in social media.
 However, not all publishers are included in the service.

-How Can I share it?
+How can I share it?

 Open Access Publishing